What are my options?

 - Attend an arraignment to see the Judge in person.

 Option 3.
 Enter a not guilty plea and request a trial.

 You have the right to enter a plea of not guilty.
 You can either enter a plea by mail or in person.
+A not guilty plea must be submitted in writing.
 Upon entry of a not guilty plea, the court will schedule a trial date.
 You should be aware that if you are found guilty at trial, you will not be offered the option of traffic school and the conviction will be entered on your driving record.

 - You have been cited for a single moving violation;

-- You have received no other moving violations or traffic crime charges within the last three years;
+- You have received no other moving violations or traffic violation charges within the last three years;

 - You have not participated in another traffic school program anywhere in the past three years;